-This section defines the polynomial expansions used on each of the defined geometric composites.
-Expansion entries specify the number of modes, the basis type.
+This section defines the polynomial expansions used on each of the defined geometric composites and variables.
+Expansion entries specify the number of modes and the expansion type, or a full list of data of basis type, number of modes, points type and number of points.
 The short-hand version has the following form or, if we have more then one variable we can apply the same basis to all using